Skip to main content

 Angels That Kill was developed by InvalidSpacebar.

-Angels That Kill has received negative reviews from players.
+Angels That Kill has received positive reviews from players and positive reviews from critics.
 Most players liked this game for its story but disliked it for its gameplay.

 Angels That Kill is a single player game.